FizzCodeSoftware/ObjectListViewRepack/python/trunk/docs/listCtrlPrinter.rst

    printer = ListCtrlPrinter(self.myListCtrl, "My Report Title")
    printer.PrintPreview()

 This code create a new ``ListCtrlPrinter``, telling it what ``ListCtrl`` it should print and what the report should be titled.
-It then tell the printer how the list should be formatted (more on this later).
 Then a print preview of the report is opened.

 A more complete example might look like this::